Relative stable pairs and a non-Calabi-Yau wall crossing: Preliminaries

 \subsection{Symmetric perfect obstruction theories}

 Let $X$ be a proper algebraic space with a \textit{symmetric perfect obstruction theory} which means that $E^{\cdot}\to\mathbb{L}_X$ is a perfect obstruction theory and that there exists a non-degenerate symmetric bilinear form $\theta:E^{\cdot\dual}[1]\to E^{\cdot}$.
+By \cite[Subsection 1.1]{bf2}, we have that $\theta^{\vee}[1]=\theta$.
 In this case, the virtual dimension $d$ is zero, so

 Let $\nu:X\to\mathbb{Z}$ be the associated Behrend function \cite{be}.
 In loc. cit., Behrend proved that

 Let $M$ be a smooth algebraic space and $f:M\to\mathbb{C}$ a regular function with zero the only critical value.
 Let $X$ be the critical locus of $f$, and let $P\in X$.
 Then where $M_P$ is the Milnor fiber of $f$ at $P$. \\